 Moreover, economic incentives can be used to circumvent job-lock.
 To the extent that firms have the flexibility to alter the mix of wages and benefits on an employee-by-employee basis, it is possible to tailor compensation to attract individual workers.
-A firm could compensate individuals with more expensive insurance (for example, by covering preexisting conditions) at the expense of wages, thereby overcoming proclivities toward job-lock.
+A firm could, for example, compensate individuals with more expensive insurance (i.e., covering preexisting conditions) at the expense of wages, thereby overcoming proclivities toward job-lock.